youngmp/applications_park/info/readme.md

 # Appendix

+## Postdoc Statistics
+* We recieved 357 applications two postdoc positions in Fall 2025.
+This should give you an idea of just how competitive math postdocs are.

 ## Key differences between math and non-math fields that are never discussed
 * Always be aware of words that seem unambiguous to you, but are viewed very differently by different fields.
   * **Co-author** vs **Collaborator**: In the sciences, "collaborator" is someone who has a grant with you.
 This term is distinct from "co-author", who is simply someone who has appeared on a paper with you.
 In math, co-author and collaborator are equivalent.